Table of contents

 Preview ZIP-file contents

-Jottacloud and paid version of Sync.com have Ms Office integrated, so the documents can also be edited.
+Jottacloud and paid version of Sync.com have Microsoft Office Online integrated.

-In most cases, Markdown file was displayed as text file.
+In most cases, Markdown file is shown as text file.

-Jottacloud and some others attempted to show the ZIP-file contents on iOS, however it didn't work.
+Jottacloud and some others attempted to show the ZIP-file contents on iOS, but for me it didn't work.

 Support for media files